justinethier/cyclone/docs/Garbage-Collector.md

 A single heap is used to store objects relocated from the various thread stacks.
 Eventually the heap will run too low on space and a collection is required to reclaim unused memory.
 The collector thread is used to perform a major GC with cooperation from the mutator threads.

 ## Tri-color Marking

-Each object is assigned a color to indicate the status of its memory:

-- Blue - Unallocated memory.
-- Red - Objects on the stack.
-- White - Heap memory that has not been scanned by the collector.
-- Gray - Objects marked by the collector that may still have child objects that must be marked.
-- Black - Objects marked by the collector whose immediate child objects have also been marked.

 Only objects marked as white, gray, and black participate in major collections: